 - DO NOT use a tourniquet.

-- DO NOT wash or suck the bite.
-Traces of venom are needed for use with venom identification kits.
+- DO NOT wash or suck the bite – traces of venom may be needed for use with venom identification kits.

-- DO NOT remove the bandage — this will result in spread of the venom through the system.
+- DO NOT remove the pressure bandage — as venom will quickly enter the bloodstream.

 Some common house and garden spiders deliver bites but usually very little damage occurs.
 However, medical advice should be sought if there is concern.
 If it can be done safely, it is reasonable to try to capture and save the spider for identification purposes, even if it has been squashed.

-If someone is bitten by a funnel web spider, follow these rules.
+Funnel-web spider bites can be fatal, and life-threatening effects can occur quickly – within 10 minutes.
+If someone is bitten by a funnel-web spider, follow these rules.

-- DO get the victim to a hospital or medical centre, preferably by an ambulance that has resuscitation facilities and antivenom for funnel web spider bites.
+- Dial 000 for an ambulance.
+It’s important to get the victim to a hospital, preferably by an ambulance that has resuscitation facilities and antivenom for funnel-web spider bites.

-- DO NOT remove the bandage — this will result in spread of the venom through the system.
+- DO NOT remove the bandage — this will result in spread of the venom into the bloodstream.

-The bite of a red back spider is immediately painful.
-If someone is bitten by a red back spider, follow these rules.
+The bite of a redback spider is immediately painful.
+Redback spider bites are rarely life-threatening.
+If someone is bitten by a redback spider, follow these first-aid rules.

 - DO apply an ice pack to lessen the pain (the pressure-immobilisation technique is not used in this case as the venom acts slowly and any attempts to stop its movement tends to increase local pain, which may become excruciating).